zmjcan/capstone/README.md

 	- express

+	- bcrypt

 ### APIs

-- No external APIs will be used for the first sprint
+- External API will be used for the first sprint to generate live map

 - RESTful API will be created throughout the sprints